Infin8L00p/terraform-catalog-factory/docs/features/git-synced-products.md

 # Git-Synced Products using AWS CodeConnections

-The factory supports products defined in external Git repositories using AWS CodeConnections (formerly CodeStar Connections).
+The factory supports products defined in external Git repositories using AWS CodeConnections.

 ## Benefits
-- Reuse infrastructure-as-code stored in Git
+✅ Reuse infrastructure-as-code stored in Git.
-- Automate version bumps with CI/CD
+✅ Automate version bumps with CI/CD.
-- Integrate with GitHub, GitLab, Bitbucket, etc.
+✅ Integrate with GitHub.

 ## Implementation
 - CloudFormation templates reference a `SourceConnection` block with: